numtide/treefmt/docs/formatters-spec.md

 A formatted file MUST be valid.
 This is a strong contract; the syntax or semantic must never be broken by the formatter.

-A formatted file SHOULD be idempotent.
+A formatter SHOULD be idempotent.
 Meaning that if the formatter it run twice on a file, the file should not change on the second invocation.

 The formatter MUST NOT do file traversal when a list of files is passed to it.